jundalisay/sp/content/en/research/hegel/spirit/part-b/section-4b.md

 - negative
 - primarily desire

-Self-consciousness will find through experience this object's independence.
+Self-consciousness will find, through experience, this object's independence.

-{{< s v="169" >}} The determination of the principle of life as obtained from the conception or general result with which we enter this new sphere, is sufficient to characterize it, without its nature being evolved further out of that notion.
+{{< s v="169" >}} The determination of the principle of life as obtained from the conception of this new sphere.
+It is sufficient to characterize life without its nature being evolved further out of that notion.

 Its circuit is completed in the following moments.